ianreger/CS2-Pro-Match-scraper/README.md

-This program uses Python with beautifulsoup3 to scrape CS2 pro matches
+This program uses Python with beautifulsoup3 to scrape upcoming CS2 pro matches.
+I would eventually like to make this into a discord bot that posts once a day with the games for that specific day.